-The term CRM is rumored to have first been coined by a chap named Tom Siebel back in 1993.
+The term CRM is rumoured to have first been coined by a chap named Tom Siebel back in 1993.
 Being so closely connected to Siebel Systems (which later became IT giant Oracle), many have a tendency to believe that CRM is purely an IT tool.
 This misconception means that just about every department in the business cannot see the value in it if they haven’t used a CRM system before.
 The basic idea of any CRM system is to unite a business, combining technology with manpower to gain a better understanding of customers.
-To that end, you can expect better customer service, simpler cross sells, stronger customer loyalty and so much more.
+To that end, you can expect better customer service, simpler cross-sells, stronger customer loyalty and so much more.

-It is not simply a matter of buying a system and expecting your employees to make the change at the drop of a hat, but you have to sell the system into them.
+It is not simply a matter of buying a system and expecting your employees to make the change at the drop of a hat, but you have to sell the system to them.
 Tell them why they should be using it, what value will it bring them and how will it make their lives easier.

-Neil encounters ‘lost’ CRM users on a regular basis: “some users have no real understanding of why they should be working with a CRM system at their side and the huge change it can make to their working lives.
+Neil encounters ‘lost’ CRM users on a regular basis: “Some users have no real understanding of why they should be working with a CRM system at their side and the huge change it can make to their working lives.
 So they simply don’t use it and money is being poured down the drain.
-It only takes a little training and discussion to get usage up to a good level, so be sure to make time to talk to your team and get them on side.
+It only takes a little training and discussion to get used up to a good level, so be sure to make time to talk to your team and get them on your side.
 CRM isn’t rocket science but it can certainly make a business a competitive superstar in any market.”

-Every company thinks that they truly have their customers at the center of their operation, but, more often than not, regular customers are an afterthought amongst hundreds of other priorities.
-Well over 60% of regular customers abandon ship purely because of bad service.
+Every company thinks that they truly have their customers at the centre of their operation, but, more often than not, regular customers are an afterthought amongst hundreds of other priorities.
+Well, over 60% of regular customers abandon ship purely because of bad service.
 With a CRM system, you are actively putting your customer at the heart of your business, with very little effort.
-“It offers a 360 degree view of your customer, for every department of your business from sales and marketing to customer services and even your delivery drivers.
+“It offers a 360-degree view of your customer, for every department of your business from sales and marketing to customer services and even your delivery drivers.
 With active insight into what each department is doing or is planning to do with every customer, you’ll be storming ahead in no time and creating loyal customers from the day they join you.”

-If sales has put in a call to a prospect and logged this into the CRM system, marketing can then follow up a week later with a targeted email to keep your company front of mind.
-Or if products have been successfully delivered to a customer by your team and noted this into your CRM, customer service can put in a courtesy call in a few days to ensure everything is as expected and if they need any help or support.
+If sales have put in a call to a prospect and logged this into the CRM system, marketing can then follow up a week later with a targeted email to keep your company front of mind.
+Or if products have been successfully delivered to a customer by your team and noted into your CRM, customer service can put in a courtesy call in a few days to ensure everything is as expected and if they need any help or support.
 It sounds straightforward, but with thousands of customers and prospects to contend with, it isn’t the easiest of tasks.